InfiniteVerma/rrpc/README.md

 #### rrpc

-A rust library that implements RPC.
+A rust library that implements Remote Procedure Calls.
 RPC is used in distributed computing to execute a function in a different address space but written as if it's a normal function call.

 Just a project to help me learn rust.